 Pelvic floor exercises

-Pelvic floor exercises are simple to do but often underestimated.
-Our pelvic floor muscles are likely to weaken during pregnancy and childbirth, often leading to incontinence and less pleasure during sex.
-You should receive guidance on the various pelvic floor exercises from your midwife or doctor, but a simple one involves the ‘squeeze, lift and hold’ movement in which you squeeze and hold the muscles of your front and back passages, hold them for eight seconds and then release.
-It’s a simple exercise, but one that you should practice regularly to make sure your pelvic floor muscles remain in tip-top condition during and after your pregnancy.
+Pelvic floor exercises can help counteract the weakening of the pelvic floor muscles which often occurs during pregnancy and childbirth.
+Side effects of these weakened muscles is the possibility of incontinence and reduced enjoyment of sex.
+Instruction on the right exercises to do will usually be provided to you by your midwife or GP, but a straightforward exercise to do is the ‘squeeze, lift and hold’ movement in which you squeeze and hold the muscles of your front and back passages for around eight seconds and then release them.
+Doing these exercises regularly will help keep your pelvic floor muscles in good shape during and after pregnancy.

 Dealing with acne